Achyuthareddy-gantla/assignment2-gantla/README.md

 ****
  # Code Fencing

->How to capitalize first letter and lowercase the rest of the string
+>How to capitalize first letter and lowercase the rest of the string?
 <https://stackoverflow.com/questions/63511237/how-to-capitalize-first-letter-and-lowercase-the-rest-of-the-string>
 ~~~
 @keyframes name-of-animation {